Best pick-up trucks 2021

 The Ranger is also extremely capable in heavy-duty use on the road with the Double Cab offering a 1,199kg payload and a class-leading 3,500kg maximum towing weight.
 Ford’s added a load of advanced safety equipment too, including a stability control system with trailer sway control to keep everything in check.

-We're so impressed with the current Ford Ranger that we awarded it the 2019 Pick-up of the Year.
+We're so impressed with the current Ford Ranger that we awarded it the Pick-up of the Year in 2019 and 2020.

 The Mitsubishi L200 is now in its sixth generation and it remains one of the best pick-up trucks on sale in the UK.

 The L200 is available with a manual or automatic - both with six-speeds.
-Economy drops off slightly if you choose the automatic - the Barbarian Double Cab Diesel 4WD returns 37.2mpg with a manual and 36.2mpg with an automatic.
+Economy drops off slightly if you choose the automatic - the Barbarian Double Cab Diesel 4WD returns 32.1mpg with a manual and 29.1mpg with an automatic gearbox.

 Load space and practicality is what most prospective pick-up owners look for and the L200 performs well in this respect.
 The double-cab truck’s load bay offers 1,470mm square with a depth of 475mm and there are plenty of lashing points and grooves to keep your goods stable.